-From “Herbal Medicine: Biomolecular and Clinical Aspects.
+According to “Herbal Medicine: Biomolecular and Clinical Aspects.
 2nd edition“, “historically, spices have shaped many events throughout the world.
 Many voyagers, including the legendary Christopher Columbus, explored the seas in search of treasured spices.
 These commodities were valued to flavor, to color, and to preserve food in many places.
 Today, spices are increasingly valued not only for their culinary properties but also for their potential health benefits.”
-Herbs tend to be used to make tea, but perhaps the distinction between herbs and spices is arbitrary.
-An ancient tradition is to use herbs as medicine, which is not the subject of this article.

 Besides giving flavor to food, spices have minerals and vitamins.
 They can improve digestion, which is the basis of good health.
 What is optimal digestion?
 It begins with an absence of constipation, diarrhea, stomach pains, and excess gas.
 It continues with absorption and assimilation of the nutrients, minerals, and vitamins in the food into your blood, tissues, organs, and bones.

 Leaves of some herbs can be used both to make tea and to flavor food, such as peppermint, rosemary, thyme, parsley, and sage.
 This article lists spices that I use, their common names, their botanical names, and brief descriptions.
 If you buy them online, then be sure to check the botanical name of what you order before you buy it.
 Beware that like fruits and vegetables, spices, besides minerals and vitamins, can also contain heavy metals from the soil where they were grown.
 Look for a supplier that who can give you a certificate of analysis of the spice, else try to control the quality yourself, else live with this uncertainty.
 On the other hand, some claim great health benefits of herbs and spices.
 Spices and herbs have long been used in traditional medicine.
 Beware.